Dalston: Administrative history

-The Ancient Parish of Hackney, of which Dalston was a part, detached from Stepney in the Middle Ages and had consistent boundaries from that time on.
+The ancient parish of Hackney, of which Dalston was a part, detached from Stepney in the Middle Ages and had consistent boundaries from that time on.

-The area was part of the historic (or ancient) county of Middlesex, but military and most (or all) civil county functions were managed more locally, by the Tower Division (also known as the Tower Hamlets), a historic ‘county within a county’, under the leadership of the Lord-Lieutenant of the Tower Hamlets (the post was always filled by the Constable of the Tower of London).
+The area was part of the historic (or ancient) county of Middlesex, but military and most (or all) civil county functions were managed more locally, by the Tower Division (also known as the Tower Hamlets), a historic 'county within a county', under the leadership of the Lord-Lieutenant of the Tower Hamlets (the post was always filled by the Constable of the Tower of London.
 The military loyalty to the Tower meant local men served in the Tower garrison and Tower Hamlets Militia, rather than the Middlesex Militia.
 This arrangement lasted until 1900.

-In 1900 the Metropolitan Borough of Hackney was formed, using the boundaries of the former parish, and it became part of the County of London.
+In 1900, the Metropolitan Borough of Hackney was formed, using the boundaries of the former parish, and it became part of the County of London.
 In 1965 Hackney merged with the boroughs of Shoreditch and Stoke Newington to form the modern London Borough of Hackney, part of a new larger county of Greater London.

 Notable buildings

 St. Mark's is a large Victorian church primarily built in the period 1864–66 to a design by Chester Cheston.
-It is reputedly the largest parish church in London, larger than Southwark Cathedral, capable of hosting congregations of 1800–2000 people and its great size has earned it the nickname, the "Cathedral of the East End".
+It is reputedly the largest parish church in London, larger than Southwark Cathedral, capable of hosting congregations of 1800–2000 people and its great size has earned it the nickname, the "cathedral of the East End".
 The residential area around the church is also of high architectural quality and has accordingly been designated the "St. Mark's Conservation Area".

-The Rio Cinema is a Grade II listed independent Art Deco cinema.
+The Rio Cinema is a grade II listed independent Art Deco cinema.
 It is a popular single-screen cinema located on Kingsland High Street, with a history stretching back over 100 years.

 The German Hospital, locally known as 'The German', is a group of attractive Victorian red brick buildings that were home to a hospital from 1845 to 1987.
 The hospital was initially founded to cater primarily for London's then large German-speaking community.
 It eventually became an ordinary NHS facility before its facilities were merged and moved to Homerton University Hospital.

-Festivals
+Culture

 Dalston is known for music, events and its nightlife.
 Its biggest festival to date began in 2015, Dalston Music Festival.
 Centred on Gillett Square and 8 clubs in the surrounding area, it was founded by Andrew Bunsell of Dalston Studios.